zitadel/zitadel/docs/docs/guides/integrate/service-users/authenticate-service-users.md

 ### Personal Access Tokens (PATs)

 * **Ready-to-use tokens:** Generated for specific service users and can be directly included in the authorization header of API requests.
-* **Granular access control:** Can be configured with specific scopes to limit access to defined resources.
 * **Currently available only for machine users** (service users) and not regular human users.

 Follow our guide on using [personal access tokens](./personal-access-token) to get started authenticating service users and clients.